fourlastor-alexandria/harlequin/README.md

 Harlequin can load animations from a [DragonBones](https://docs.egret.com/dragonbones/en) export (dragonbones json format) via the asset manager.

-:warning-sign: This only support sprite animations for now.
+:warning: This only support sprite animations for now.

 First of all, register the loader: